Stono/ci-in-a-box/README.md

 #### SSH & GPG Keys
 As mentioned, SSH and GPG keys are generated for the agents to git clone, git-crypt etc.  You will find them in `.tmp/.ssh` and `.tmp/.gnupg`

+### TODO
+There are a few more improvements to make:

+  - Having an .env.default file, which minimises the amount of environment variables you need to specify
+  - Supporting non-EU based regions
+  - More variables, to control things like # of GCP machines

 ### LICENSE
 Apache-2.0.
 In summary, use it however you like but don't blame me if you break stuff!